State Correctional Institution – Mahanoy

-State Correctional Institution – Mahanoy is a 1,000-cell, all-male, medium-security correctional facility located along Interstate 81 in Schuylkill County, Pennsylvania.
+State Correctional Institution – Mahanoy is a 1,000-cell, all-male, medium-security correctional facility located along Interstate 81 in Mahanoy Township, Schuylkill County, Pennsylvania.
+In December of 2025, Mahanoy held 2,277 inmates against a public capacity of 2,520 individuals, or 90.4%.

 Construction of SCI-Mahanoy

 Mahanoy was one of four 1,000-bed medium-security correctional facilities constructed in Pennsylvania around the same time.
 The facility cost $117 million to construct and is on a 222-acre tract of land that was originally leased by the county commissioners.
 Construction began in July 1991 and the prison opened two years later.